Limsande/ecif-scripts/README.md

     ECIF/Example_Structures/1a0q_ligandCD1.pdb
 ```

+The Jupyter notebook `notebooks/validate_ecif_calculation.ipynb` compares descriptors computed with our script to descriptors computed with the code by Sánchez-Cruz et al. to show the correctness of our script.

 ## Train a model on ECIF descriptors and binding affinity data

 `train.py` can train models using ECIF descriptors of protein-ligand complexes and the corresponding binding affinity.
 It currently